Arandall88/MusicBoxx/README.md

-# MusicBoxx
+## MusicBoxx
-App where you can learn cool facts about your favorite artist and also find out where they are playing next!.
+# Your own personal Music Boxx!
+Users can search for any artist or song.
+Find out where they are playing next, and even listen to your favorite song!
 ![Music-Boxx](https://user-images.githubusercontent.com/59499644/79080784-7e7d9f00-7cdd-11ea-9370-836b1e19a530.jpg)